NhanAZ/glyph/README.md

 [?]
 Where does the site live?
 [>] https://nhanaz.github.io/glyph/

 [!]
+Please do not separate files such as HTML, CSS, JavaScript into many different files!

+[!]
 Acknowledgements!
 [>] It is undeniable that [Claude AI](https://claude.ai/) has truly been a great help for this project!